Welcome to the United Church of Sun City

 As a Parish Nurse, the pandemic of COVID-19 has certainly brought many challenges in focusing on the health of our congregation.
 Currently, the challenge is to help our congregation members to understand, to make an educated decision, and to receive the vaccination.

 I have found that the first hurdle is in educating our congregation.
 I have been able to put short articles in the church newsletter, and to send an all-church email that gave information about the vaccine.
 It focused on dispelling some of the misinformation being disseminated on the web.
+For instance:

 Concerns have been expressed about the vaccine being developed so quickly.
 Is it safe?